AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     subtype Natural  is Integer range 0 ..
 Integer'Last;
     subtype Positive is Integer range 1 ..
 Integer'Last;

-While subtypes of a type are statically compatible with each others, constraints are enforced at runtime: If you violate the constraints of the subtype, an exception will be raised at runtime, when the running program detects the violation.
+While subtypes of a type are statically compatible with each other, constraints are enforced at run time: if you violate a subtype constraint, an exception will be raised.

 .. code-block:: ada
     :class: ada-run, ada-run-expect-failure